 – Be sure to let the batter rest before cooking.

-In a large bowl, mix together the flour, sugar, baking powder and salt.
+In a large bowl, mix together the flour and baking powder (both sifted), sugar and salt.
 Make a well in the middle and set aside.

 Pop your butter or spread in a small bowl and zap in the microwave to melt – remember you want it melted not boiling hot so keep an eye out for this.
 Add your milk of choice and then the egg and whisk together.